Farid AitSahlia

 Selected Articles

-Information Stages in Efficient Markets (with Joon-Hui Yoon), under review.
+Information Stages in Efficient Markets (with Joon-Hui Yoon), Journal of Banking and Finance, vol. 69 (2016), pp. 84-94.

 Optimal Crop Planting Schedules and Financial Hedging Strategies Under ENSO-based Climate Forecasts" (C-J Wang, V. Cabrera, S. Uryasev, and C. Fraisse), Annals of Operations Research, vol. 190 (2011), pp. 201-220.